ycoroneos/LightDraw/paper/LIDR_detailed.md

 Each fragment can have 4 light indices so the final color output is the sum of each light contribution.
 The index of each light is used to sample the set of 1D property textures for the lights.
+Here it is with the Blinn-Phong shading model.

 ````
         vec4 lightPos_att = texture(lightposition_tex, index).xyzw;